Home

 Other fire hospitalisations

-This measure includes people that were injured because of an “other fire” and required treatment at hospital, whether as an outpatient or inpatient.
+This measure includes people who were injured because of an “other fire” and required treatment at hospital, whether as an outpatient or inpatient.

 Current performance can be seen below (lower numbers are better).